bonaventuredossou/MLM_AL/README.md

 `XLMR-base` | 79.16 | 83.09 | --- | --- | --- |
 `AfroXLMR-base` | `81.90` | `84.55` | --- | --- | --- |

+- (*) The evaluation was made on the 11 additional languages of the dataset.
 ## Pretrained Models and Dataset

 **Models:**: [AfroLM-Large](https://huggingface.co/bonadossou/afrolm_active_learning) and **Dataset**: [AfroLM Dataset](https://huggingface.co/datasets/bonadossou/afrolm_active_learning_dataset)